This is our team, a diverse group of people spanning the globe, all connected by a passion for Fungi.

 Alejandra is a journalist, nature lover and curious by nature.
 She has been a freelance reporter for newspapers and magazines, as well as content creator and multimedia producer in organizations dedicated to conservation and environmental education.

 Diana was a devoted educator that has always had a passion for environmental conservation and more recently has become a "fungi fanatic".
 She was a teacher for over 15 years, where she developed curriculum and taught virtual and in-class educational programs.
-Diana lives in the Hudson Valley, NY where she enjoys exploring the outdoors with her dog.
-She’s volunteered with various nonprofits to help provide equitable access to the outdoors for underserved youth, as well as assisted local organizations with cleaning trails.
 As Diana learned more about the importance of fantastic fungi in our environment, she was inspired to find a way to help the phenomenal funga awareness spread and grow.
-Naturally, she was thrilled to join the Fungi Foundation team as the Education Lead to help build a mycological school curriculum to educate students all over the world about the true wonders of fungi!
+She was thrilled to join the Fungi Foundation team as the Education Lead and is helping to build a free mycological school curriculum to educate students all over the world about the true wonders of fungi!

 Cristian, motivated by his first encounters with fungi, decided to study Engineering in Renewable Natural Resources.
 From the age of 13 he’s practiced Hankido, where he met and became friends with Furci.
 He eventually began working with her distributing our Field Guides dedicated to mushrooms in Chile.
 Cristian was one of the first foundation’s members, which he joined in 2013 and currently works for full time.
 As a lover of beer and specialty coffee he has routine encounters with the Fungi Queendom through the yeast.
 He enjoys playing sports and spending time in nature where he often keeps an eye to the ground in hope of spotting mushrooms.